gobo-eiffel/gobo/tool/gecop/validation/validity/vuar4g/test_generic_parameter_1/Readme.md

 * ISE Eiffel (as of 23.09.10.7341 and after) fails to report this validity rule violation.

+* Gobo Eiffel reports a validity error `V1EA-1G` instead.
+This is because the issue of having non-separate reference attributes in expanded classes is more general than just this particular case.

 * Gobo Eiffel also reports the violation of rule `VUAR-3G`.
 This is because the actual generic parameter may also be a reference type which is not separate.